Risk Scoring in LogMan.io Correlator¶

 phishing-domain.example.com 25.0

-In this case, if score is missing in the lookup, the default is 10.0
+If the risk score is missing in the lookup, the default value is 10.0

 .